 If you’re in Paris, make sure you try a beef bourguignon on side of the many sweets and pastries we love in the French capital!
-Overall, if you’re staying at hostels as other solo travelers, if you don’t know anyone in Paris, well hostels are always good to meet and connect.
+Overall, if you’re staying at hostels like other solo travelers, if you don’t know anyone in Paris, well hostels are always good to meet and connect.
+Visit museums, and explore the art, culture, and architecture of the beautiful city.
+Don’t miss booking Orsay museum tickets either!
+That’s another must in Paris!
 If you want to solo travel around Europe, Paris should be seen anyway.
-The French capital city is a place that everyone must see at least once in a lifetime.
+A French capital city is a place that everyone must see at least once in a lifetime.

 Another of the best European cities for solo travel is Vienna, Austria.
 Those who are planning to solo travel around Europe, shouldn’t skip one of the most beautiful European capital cities!
 I, as well as one of my business partners, have traveled solo in Vienna.
 We both agreed that it’s a place where you can get along easily, without speaking German, and feeling safe as well.